Chart Color Schemes

 Age

-Curtin's median age exceeds the national pattern
+Curtin's population is slightly older than the national pattern